About the course

 - Assessment of the drug and alcohol user.

-- Evidence for and indications for brief interventions
+- Evidence and indications for brief interventions (BI).

-- Drug related deaths and prevention in opiate users, how to prevent OD.
-Principles of harm reduction.
-Provision of take home naloxone
+- Drug-related deaths and prevention in opiate users, and how to prevent overdose.

 - How community services are structured and provided.